How to Play Blackjack

 - Remember, it doesn't matter what the other players have.
 You're not playing against them, you're playing against the dealer.

 You indicate your desire to Hit or Stand differently depending on whether the cards are dealt face-up or face-down.
-If the cards are dealt face-up, don't touch them, or the dealer will yell at you.
-If you want to hit, tap the table (between you and your cards) with your finger.
+If the cards are dealt face-up, don't touch them, or the dealer will reprimand you.
+If you want to hit, tap the table (between you and your cards) twice with your finger.
 To stand, wave your hand over your cards.
 To split or double down, place a second bet next to your original bet.

 When the dealer's up card is an ace, she'll ask if you want Insurance.
 This is a side bet on whether the dealer has a natural (a 10 in the hole).
 This bet has a high house edge so you should never take it.